simrank13/cs2210/README.md

 ## Dungeons and Dragons Clone
 Dungeons and dragons clone game where the user helps the warrior finds a way to exit the dungeons.
 A warrior has been trapped in the dungeons of the evil black queen and the user's task is to help the warrior to successfully exit the dungeons

+## Map Traversal Algorithm / Pathfinder Algorithm
+Algorithm that allows a user to input a file that contains a grid of different nodes, allowing for a user to find a desired pathway from one node to another node on the graph while allowing constraints on the amount of private / construction roads that may be taken during the path.

+Uses a graph to assemble the map and DFS traversal to find the path from one node to another node.
+No optimization was performed to find the optimal path, but changes could be made to introduces weighted edges on the graph, finding the shortest possible path between nodes.